LTSC TRAVEL SOCCER

 Q – Who picks the teams?
 What skills are evaluated by the coaches?

 A – The coaches for a particular age group are responsible for evaluating the players and choosing the team.
-In addition, most of the LTSC Teams utilize professional evaluators from outside groups.
+In addition, most of the LTSC Teams utilize evaluators from outside groups.
 Players are evaluated not only on their soccer skills, but also on fitness, agility, team play, cooperation and attentiveness.
-For any team where a coach has not yet been determined, the Evaluation Committee will make the decisions, and coaches will be chosen from the parents of players who have made the team.
+For any team where a coach has not yet been determined, the Evaluation Committee will make the decisions, and coaches will be identified after team selection.

 Q – Do the coaches keep only the kids who made the team in prior years?

 A – Every coach is responsible for evaluating all the players and giving each one a chance to make a team.
-Players who were on the team in prior years must tryout like everyone else.
-There are generally openings on all teams due to kids moving, changing sports or other reasons.
+Players who were on the team in prior years must try out like everyone else.
+There are generally openings on all teams due to development, kids moving, changing sports or other reasons.

 Q – When are the team selection decisions made?